jl749/YOLOv3/README.md

 # YOLOv3
 minimal implementation of [YOLOv3](https://arxiv.org/pdf/1804.02767.pdf) in pytorch.

-whole point of practice was to understand fundamental concept of YOLO architecture.

 run the following command to start training on the default setting.
 ```commandline
 python3 yolov3/train.py